j3ven7/SupportScripts/README.md

 ## Make sure you have python3 installed.

-Type in `python3 --version`.
+Type in `python --version`.
 If something like `Python 3.X.X` shows up you're good!
 If not check out this link for installation instructions. https://realpython.com/installing-python/

 ## Install the virtual environment